Darknet Markets 2023 Report: The Most Popular Hacked Accounts

 Methodology

-We reviewed all darknet markets that were active in February 2023 that featured fraud-related listings.
+We reviewed all darknet markets that were active in February-March 2023 that featured fraud-related listings.
 We captured listings offering access to online accounts only.
 This meant we excluded bank accounts, credit cards and software cracks for example.

 The darknet markets with relevant listings were as follows: